 But it's up to you how you use Wavebox!

 The best thing to do is have a play, and maybe rethink how you work on the web.
 For example, there's no need to jump out to your default browser (e.g. Chrome) or desktop app when you can link across to apps within Wavebox and work seamlessly between them without having to sign in and out.
-(Remember, links will work across apps in different groups if they share the same cookie profile!)
+(Remember, links will work across apps in different groups if they share the same cookie container!)